EJ-G0mez/advanced_Inventory_System/README.md

 This document is meant to be a documentation of all the features as well as an explanation using Pseudo code for all the added elements of the project.

+To watch a Demo Reel of the project in action, you can see it [HERE](https://youtu.be/o1G9fDFZRwM).

 # Content

 <details>